TekisasuEngine/tekisasu-vscode-plugin/README.md

     * On macOS, this executable is typically located at: `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`
 5. Fill **Exec Flags** with `{project} --goto {file}:{line}:{col}`

-You can make Godot seamlessly reload VSCode-edited scripts by changing some additional settings.
+You can make Tekisasu seamlessly reload VSCode-edited scripts by changing some additional settings.
 More details about each are available when hovering over the description in the Settings window:

 - **Editor Settings > Text Editor > Behavior > Files > Auto Reload Scripts on External Change**
 - **Editor Settings > Interface > Editor > Save on Focus Loss**